Stressed Out

 "Stressed Out" is a song written and recorded by American musical duo Twenty One Pilots.
-It was released as a promotional single from their fourth studio album, Blurryface (2015).
-Produced by Mike Elizondo and recorded at studios in Los Angeles and London, it was released as a promotional single via Fueled by Ramen on April 28, 2015.
-The song later impacted contemporary hit radio stations as the album's fourth official single on November 10.
+Produced by Mike Elizondo and recorded at studios in Los Angeles and London, it was released as a promotional single from their fourth studio album, Blurryface (2015), on April 28, 2015, through Fueled by Ramen.
+The song later impacted US contemporary hit radio as the album's fourth official single on November 10.
 Elizondo initially took issue with the nature of the song's lyrical content, but relaxed after lead vocalist and songwriter Tyler Joseph explained the larger album concept.

-"Stressed Out" is a midtempo alternative hip hop, Alternative rock and rap rock song with elements of rock and Psychedelic music.
+"Stressed Out" is a midtempo alternative hip hop, alternative rock and rap rock song with elements of psychedelic music.
 The track is built from synths and a Caribbean-style keyboard line alongside rapping vocals by Joseph.
-Lyrically, it addresses the harsh end of adolescence.
-The song is an ode that harbors a downbeat atmosphere and lyrics speaking on transitioning from adolescence to adulthood and nostalgia for the innocence of childhood.
-The lyrics touch on insecurities and address millennial angst while discussing life challenges.
+Lyrically, it addresses the end of adolescence, touching on insecurities and millennial angst while also discussing life challenges.
 Throughout the song, Joseph personifies the album's titular character, Blurryface, whose self-deprecating lyrics express self-doubt and anxiety, stressing over personal issues ranging from his music to the idea of becoming an adult.

+An accompanying music video was directed by Mark Eshleman and primarily filmed at drummer Josh Dun's home in Columbus, Ohio.
+It features a mixture of surreal visuals and existential scenes while portraying the duo riding tricycles for a playdate and attempting to relive their childhood.
+In the video, black paint can be seen on the neck and hands of Joseph, referencing the character Blurryface.

-"Stressed Out" led Twenty One Pilots to become the first rock act to have a single song reach 1 billion streams on Spotify.
-Upon its release, it received favorable reviews from contemporary music critics.
-The song was a sleeper hit, peaking at No. 2 on the US Billboard Hot 100, giving the duo their first top 10 hit in the US.
+Upon its release, "Stressed Out" received favorable reviews from contemporary music critics.
+The song was a sleeper hit, peaking at number two on the US Billboard Hot 100, giving the duo their first top ten hit in the US.
 The song topped the US Billboard Hot Rock Songs for a record 23 weeks.
-It also peaked at No. 1 on the Billboard Adult Top 40, Rock Airplay, and Mainstream Top 40.
-"Stressed Out" was certified Diamond by the Recording Industry Association of America (RIAA) for sales of over 10,000,000 copies.
-The song reached the top five of record charts in Australia, Austria, Belgium, Canada, the Czech Republic, Ecuador, France, Germany, Ireland, Israel, Mexico, the Netherlands, New Zealand, Portugal, Russia, Slovakia, and Switzerland.
+It also peaked at number one on the Billboard Adult Top 40, Rock Airplay, and Mainstream Top 40.
+It also led Twenty One Pilots to become the first rock act to have a song reach a billion streams on Spotify.
+"Stressed Out" was certified 13× platinum by the Recording Industry Association of America (RIAA) for sales of over thirteen million copies.
+The song reached the top five on charts in Australia, Austria, Belgium, Canada, the Czech Republic, Ecuador, France, Germany, Ireland, Israel, Mexico, the Netherlands, New Zealand, Portugal, Russia, Slovakia, and Switzerland.

-An accompanying music video for the single was directed by Eshleman and mostly filmed at drummer Josh Dun's home in Columbus, Ohio.
-It features a mixture of surreal visuals and existential scenes while portraying the duo riding tricycles for a playdate and attempting to relive their childhood.
-In the music video, black paint can be seen on the neck and hands of Joseph, referencing the character Blurryface.
 At the 59th Annual Grammy Awards, "Stressed Out" was nominated for Record of the Year and Best Pop Duo/Group Performance, winning the latter.